andi38/TPMS/README.md

 With RadioLib godmode has been enabled in order to address CC1101 registers directly, since the library does not allow for sync byte = 0x00.

+Protocol is described in detail in tpms_truck.c (see above).
+Example payload is: xxxxxxxx0030f3127e (ID xxxxxxxx, wheel 0, 243 kPa, 18°C).

 ## Bluetooth BLE
 Model https://aliexpress.com/item/1005004504977890.html